ashutoshjoshi1/HA-Solutions/DEPLOY_WINDOWS_PC.md

 services.msc
 ```

-Look for "HA-Solutions-Gunicorn" and "HA-Solutions-Nginx" - they should be running.
+Look for "HA-Solutions-Waitress" and "HA-Solutions-Nginx" - they should be running.

 ## Step 7: Configure Windows Firewall